-56 Useful studies on the exodus theme in the Book of Revelation include: Håkan Ulfgard, Feast and Future: Revelation 7:9-17 and the Feast of Tabernacles, Stockholm: Almquist and Wiksell, 1989; 35-41; Bauckham, Theology, 70-72; Pierre Prigent, Commentary on the Apocalypse of St. John, Tübingen: Mohr Siebeck, 2001; 371-2, 377; and Elisabeth Schüssler Fiorenza, Redemption as Liberation (Revelation 1:5-6 and 5:9-10), ch.
-2 in The Book of Revelation: Justice and Judgment, Philadelphia: Fortress Press, 1985; 68-81.
+59 Useful studies on the exodus theme in the book of Revelation include: Håkan Ulfgard, Feast and Future: Revelation 7:9-17 and the Feast of Tabernacles, Stockholm: Almquist and Wiksell, 1989; 35-41; Bauckham, Theology, 70-72; Pierre Prigent, Commentary on the Apocalypse of St. John, Tübingen: Mohr Siebeck, 2001; 371-2, 377; and Elisabeth Schüssler Fiorenza, Redemption as Liberation (Revelation 1:5-6 and 5:9-10), ch.
+2 in The Book of Revelation: Justice and Judgment, Philadelphia: Fortress Press, 68-81.

-kingdom of priests and a holy nation" (Ex 19,6), so Christ, through the shedding of his blood, has freed us from sin and made us a kingdom and priests to God.
+us from sin and made us a kingdom and priests to God.
 This is the text's first affirmation of the representation of the Christian life as a new exodus, not from Egypt, but from sin, in a way that combines the exodus theme of redemption with divine reconciliation and expiation of sin.
 Later in the text, Christ is portrayed as a Lamb (Rev 5,6), whose blood "bought people for God, from every tribe and tongue and people and nation, and made them a kingdom and priests for our God, and they shall reign on the earth" (5,9-10).
 There seems to be a parallel, here, between Christ the Lamb and the Passover lambs, whose blood preserved the Israelites from death on the first Passover night and helped bring about their departure from Egypt, so they could go on to become God's Covenant people (cf. 1Cor 5:7).
-On reflection, however, the role of the first Passover lambs cannot be compared with the redemptive role of Christ.57 Nevertheless, the broader exodus theme of liberating slaves or prisoners, in order to bring them close to God, is certainly present in this passage.
+On reflection, however, the role of the first Passover lambs cannot be compared with the redemptive role of Christ.60 Nevertheless, the broader exodus theme of redeeming slaves or prisoners, in order to bring them close to God, is certainly present in this passage.